What Is the R Programming Language?

 Is R Used Anymore?

 R still remains a popular language in data science, though Python has overtaken it as a favorite in the field.
-The reason for the shift is largely due to Python’s low barrier to entry, simple syntax and relaxed code, allowing entry-level data scientists and developers to build solutions more quickly than they could with R.
+The reason for the shift is mostly due to Python’s low barrier to entry, simple syntax and relaxed code, allowing entry-level data scientists and developers to build solutions more quickly than they could with R.

 Is Programming in R Hard?